homeworkc/lazycast/README.md

 # Usage

 Run `./all.sh` to initiate lazycast receiver.
 Wait until the "The display is ready" message.
 Then, search for a Miracast screen named "lazycast" on the device you want to cast.
-Use the pin number below "The display is ready" message if the device is asking the WPS pin number.
+Use the pin number under the "The display is ready" message if the device is asking the WPS pin number.

 # Known issue
 latency